Sunday, February 28, 2010

 Thursday, February 04, 2010

-Paul McCartney chose to go the tougher route and not even try.
-He merely wanted to be part of a band again.
+After issuing two solo records, James Paul McCartney decided that he wanted to be part of a band again.
+Getting back in front of an audience would require a solid supporting cast.
 Enlisting drummer Denny Seiwell, whose solid work on Ram impressed him, was a fine start.
 His choice to fill the keyboard slot in his new aggregation was shocking.

 His wife Linda.